staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 Postman supports the following provisioning features:

-* **Create user** - Creates a new user account in Postman, adds the account to your organization's Postman team, and activates authentication for the user.
-If an account with the same email ID exists, an [email invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join your Postman team is sent to the user.
-Once the user accepts the invite, they will be added to your team.
+* **Create user** - Creates a new user account in Postman, adds the account to your organization's Postman team, and activates authentication for the user if their email ID isn't attached to an existing Postman account.
+If a Postman account with the same email ID exists and it's associated with a domain your team has [verified](/docs/administration/domain-verification-and-capture/add-and-verify-a-domain/), the user will be automatically added to your team.
+If a Postman account with the same email ID exists and it's not associated with a verified domain, an email invite to join your Postman team is sent to the user.
+Once the user accepts the invite, they'll be added to your team.

     > The newly added user will have the Developer role in Postman by default.
 You can later [update account roles in Postman](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).